Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

   ![Contact-Us](https://github.com/Noah-Samawi/MyProject1-HTML-CSS/assets/152218995/5a3715d7-5206-4d51-b8fe-4a2af7f25d73)

-## UX

 ### Site goals

 The aim of this website is to provide services to other companies in the area of predictive analytics.

 ## Project Description

 The purpose of this project is to combination of data mining, machine learning and statistical algorithms provides the “predictive” and predictive component and enables predictive analytics tools to go beyond simple correlation.
-There is a wide range of possible applications for predictive analytics in business:
+There is a wide range of possible applications for predictive analytics in business such :

-Risk reduction for insurance companies and financial service providers Detecting credit card fraud
+- Risk reduction for insurance companies and financial service providers
+- Detecting credit card fraud
-More accurate supply and demand forecasting Identifying threats and problems affecting computer networks More and more software tools are integrating predictive analytics, making it more accessible to users in companies of all sizes.
+- More accurate supply and demand forecasting
+- Identifying threats and problems affecting computer networks
+- More and more software tools are integrating predictive analytics, making it more accessible to users in companies of all sizes.
 All users can benefit from predictive analytics, even those who have no expertise in data science or advanced analytics.
-This development is often referred to as “data democratization,” and it means making data available across the organization so everyone can access it to make better decisions.
+- This development is often referred to as “data democratization,” and it means making data available across the organization so everyone can access it to make better decisions.

 ## Prerequisites